SMenigat/cypress-mailhog/README.md

-# cypress-mailcatcher
+# cypress-mailhog

-A collection of usefull Cypress commands for MailCatcher.
+A collection of usefull Cypress commands for MailHog 🐗.

 ### Start Dev Server